moraitis-alexandros/moraitis-alexandros/README.md

-## Logistics & Data Analytics Enthusiast | MSc in Management of Science & Technology
+## Junior Java Developer | Logistics Optimization & Data Analytics | MSc in Management of Science & Technology

 ## **About Me:**
 **[My LinkedIn Profile](https://www.linkedin.com/in/moraitisalexandros/)**

 Problem solver with a strong background in logistics and transportation, transitioning into software engineering.
 With 8 years of military logistics experience, I now focus on Java development, data analytics, and optimization models to create efficient and scalable solutions.

-🔹 Passionate about backend development, business intelligence, and data-driven decision-making 🔹 Strong foundation in Java, SQL, and algorithmic problem-solving 🔹 Excited about leveraging technology to optimize logistics, process automation, and software development
+- 🔹 Passionate about backend development, business intelligence, and data-driven decision-making
+- 🔹 Strong foundation in Java, SQL, and algorithmic problem-solving
+- 🔹 Excited about leveraging technology to optimize logistics, process automation, and software development

 **Connect with me for discussions on logistics, data analytics, and the fusion of both worlds!**

 ### **Skills:**
 - **Java Development: JSF, PrimeFaces, CPLEX Libraries, Spring Boot (Basic)**
-- **ETL Processes using Microsoft Visual Studio**
+- **ETL Processes using SSIS - SSMS**
 - **Actively enhancing my skills in Software Engineering Concepts, including OOP, Design Patterns, and REST APIs.**
 - **Inventory & Route Optimization**
 - **Business Intelligence & Data Analytics Applications**